 The Corporation relies on bank borrowings as a significant source of liquidity.
-As of December 31, 2022 and 2021, the Corporation had available unutilized short-term bank loan facilities of approximately \$4,578,641 thousand and \$6,739,081 thousand, respectively.
+As of December 31, 2023 and 2022, the Corporation had available unutilized overdraft and short-term bank loan facilities of approximately \$3,600,826 thousand and \$4,578,641 thousand, respectively.